rwirba/devops-bootcamp-projects/README.md

 # EzLearn-Class CI/CD Bootcamp Project

 This project provides a full-scale CI/CD pipeline setup for a Java web application (`ezlearn`) using Jenkins, Ansible, Nexus, SonarQube, and Tomcat.
-Designed as a hands-on project for bootcamp participants, it enables learners to develop real-world DevOps skills applicable in job environments.
+Designed as a hands-on project for bootcamp participants, it enables learners with **no prior DevOps experience** to develop real-world skills in infrastructure provisioning, configuration management, CI/CD, and application deployment.

 ---